ekrsulov/ttpe/doc/docs/features/persistence.md

 # Persistence

 The persistence system provides **automatic state storage** to `localStorage`, ensuring user work is preserved across browser sessions.
-Built on Zustand's persist middleware, the system intelligently serializes canvas state to the browser's local storage, rehydrates it on application load, and handles storage quota limits gracefully.
+Built on Zustand's persist middleware, the system serializes canvas state to the browser's local storage, rehydrates it on application load, and handles storage quota limits gracefully.

 Persistence is essential for a web-based editor, enabling users to close their browser without losing work, recover from crashes, and maintain continuity between editing sessions.
-The system excludes transient state (viewport, UI panels) to keep storage lean while capturing all essential canvas data.

 ## Overview